-To make it easy for families to lock-in and live-out the doctrinal truths by having the 1st-6th graders go through the same verses, devotions, and lesson topic at the same time.
+- To make it easy for families to lock-in and live-out the doctrinal truths by having children go through the same verses, devotions, and lesson topic at the same time.

 Lock-in Truth with Scripture Memory

 Children have life questions.
 They need to know more than just the right answers, they need to memorize the Bible verses that give those answers.
 Truth Trackers provides a Scripture memory program that gives verse-answers to life's questions.
 Children are asked a life question (ie.-Is Jesus Christ God?), and they respond with a verse-answer (John 1:1 "In the beginning was the Word, and the Word was with God, and the Word was God.").
-Our goal is not only to teach the doctrinal truth but also to lock-in that truth through Bible memory.
-So, when they face that life-question, they will not only know the truth (what they believe), they will have memorized the Bible verse that teaches that truth (why they believe).
+Our goal is not only to teach the doctrinal truth but also to lock-in that truth through meditation that leads to memorization.
+So, when they face that life-question, they will not only know the truth (what they believe), they will have locked-in the Bible verse that teaches that truth (why they believe).

 Lived-out Truth with Devotions

-Each week, as the children are locking-in doctrinal truth with Scripture memory, they are also learning to live-out doctrinal truth with daily devotions that correspond to the topic of the memory verse.
+Each week, as the children are locking-in doctrinal truth with Scripture meditation to memorization, they are also learning to live-out doctrinal truth with daily devotions that correspond to the topic of the memory verse.
 The devotions help the children understand the doctrine they are learning about, and just as important, teach the children how they can apply that doctrine to their every day life.

 Lived-out Truth with Lessons

-When the children arrive at Truth Trackers, they say their memorized verse, show their completed devotions, and then hear a lesson that thoroughly teaches and applies the topic.
-The lesson wraps up a great week of memorizing the doctrinal verse and studying the doctrinal topic.
+Throughout the week, the children meditate on their verse and work through their devotions; and then at the end of the week, they can hear a lesson that thoroughly teaches and applies the topic.
+The lesson wraps up a great week of meditation to memorization of the doctrinal verse and studying the doctrinal topic.
 The lessons help the children live-out the doctrinal topic by presenting creative ways for leaders to teach children the doctrinal topic and explaining practical ways the children can apply that doctrine to their life.
-You see, we passionately believe children should have truth locked-in their hearts and know how that truth can be live-out in their everyday lives.
+You see, we passionately believe children should have truth locked-in their hearts and know how that truth can be live-out in their every day lives.